Voting by mail: a Markov chain model for managing the security risks of election systems: Wisconsin 2020 General Election Case Study

 \subsection{Time}

 In the VBM process, ballot states of the DTMC model transitions on a daily basis.
 The case study begins on September 17, 2020 ($t=1$), the first day ballots are mailed to voters, and ends after election day, November 4, 2020 ($T=49$).
-The DTMC transition probabilities are time-dependent in accounting for procedure changes over the VBM timeline.
+The DTMC transition likelihoods are time-dependent in accounting for procedure changes over the VBM timeline.
 For example, some mitigations are not available at all times due to VBM procedure, and malicious attacks occur at various times.
-However, many of the transition probabilities are homogeneous across time intervals.
-As a result, we partition the time horizon into four segments with transition probabilities that are time-homogeneous within an interval.
+However, many of the transition likelihoods are homogeneous across time intervals.
+As a result, we partition the time horizon into four segments with transitions that are time-homogeneous within an interval, not including those associated with malicious attacks that are described in Section \ref{sec:results}.

 In the first interval, absentee voting opens and ballots are mailed to voters.
 The second interval begins when in-person absentee voting opens for the election.
 To reflect this procedure, mitigation $M6$ (related to in-person absentee voting) is unavailable during the first time interval.
 In the third time interval, ballots are no longer mailed to voters requesting absentee voting.
 During this interval, there is no longer a connection between the process states $I$ and $II$.
 Instead, the connection from state $I$ changes to $M6$, indicating that voters can only vote in-person absentee during this period.
 The fourth-time interval is election day and the days following, during which ballots are processed.
 Ballots that have not reached the USPS or the election office by election day are not counted.
 The exact final destination of the ballots depends on their location on election day.
 The model configuration in Figure \ref{fig:Pt0VBMLayered} outlines all arc connections from the voter requesting a ballot, $I$ of the process layer to one of the ``final ballot states.''
 In summary, the case study defines the time intervals as follows: \begin{itemize} \item interval 1 starts on September 17, 2020 ($t=1$ to $t=34$), \item interval 2 starts on October 21, 2020 ($t=35$ to $t=42$), \item interval 3 starts on October 29, 2020 ($t=43$ to $t=47$), and \item interval 4 starts on November 3, 2020 ($t=48$ to $t=49$). \end{itemize}